Wuhan: Republic of China

 During the Second Sino-Japanese War and following the fall of Nanking in December 1937, Wuhan had become the provisional capital of China's Kuomintang government, and became another focal point of pitched air battles beginning in early 1938 between modern monoplane bomber and fighter aircraft of the Imperial Japanese forces and the Chinese Air Force, which included support from the Soviet Volunteer Group in both planes and personnel, as U.S. support in war materials waned.
 As the battle raged on through 1938, Wuhan and the surrounding region had become the site of the Battle of Wuhan.
 After being taken by the Japanese in late 1938, Wuhan became a major Japanese logistics center for operations in southern China.

 In early October 1938, Japanese troops moved east and north in the outskirts of Wuhan.
 As a result, numerous companies and enterprises and large numbers of people had to withdraw from Wuhan to the west of Hubei and Sichuan.
 The KMT navy undertook the responsibility of defending the Yangtze River on patrol and covering the withdrawal.
 On October 24, while overseeing the waters of the Yangtze River near the town of Jinkou (Jiangxia District in Wuhan) in Wuchang, the KMT gunboat Zhongshan came up against six Japanese aircraft.
 Though two were eventually shot down, the Zhongshan sank with 25 casualties.
 Raised from the bottom of the Yangtze River in 1997, and restored at a local shipyard, the Zhongshan has been moved to a purpose-built museum in Wuhan's suburban Jiangxia District, which opened on September 26, 2011.

+A park in Wuhan festooned to mark the third anniversary of the founding of the Hankou Municipal Government, March 1943.

 As a key center on the Yangtze, Wuhan was an important base for Japanese operations in China.
 On December 18, 1944, in a planned strategic move, and as revenge for the torture and execution of three captured American pilots by Japanese soldiers in the city, Wuhan was bombed by 77 American bombers with the approval of Chiang Kai-Shek.
 This set off a firestorm that destroyed much of the military resources of the city.
 For the next three days, Wuhan was bombed by the Americans, destroying all of the docks and warehouses of Wuhan, as well as the Japanese air bases in the city.
 The air raids also killed thousands of Chinese civilians.
 "According to casualty statistics compiled by Hankou city in 1946, more than 20,000 were killed or injured in the December bombings of 1944."

 Wuhan returned to Chinese control in September 1945.
 Administratively, Wuchang and Hanyang were initially combined into a new City of Wuchang, but in October 1946 were separated into the City of Wuchang (including Wuchang only) and the County of Hanyang.
 Hankou became a centrally controlled municipality in August 1947.
 Militarily, the Wuhan Forward Headquarters was established in Wuhan, headed by Bai Chongxi.